david672orford/pub-tools/docs/subapp-khplayer.md

 ## Install OBS Studio

+On Ubuntu:

     $ sudo add-apt-repository ppa:obsproject/obs-studio
     $ sudo apt install obs-studio

+On Microsoft Windows:

+    > winget install --id=OBSProject.OBSStudio -e

 The KH Player module communicates with OBS over a websocket.
 You will need to use OBS version 2.8 or later.
 Enable the websocket plugin in **Tools** → **Websocket Server Settings**.
 If KH Player cannot find your OBS configuration to get the websocket port and password, set OBS\_WEBSOCKET in config.py using the example in sample-config.py.